-In Scotland, 13th century, a unit of mass for cheese, = 6 stones.
+In Scotland, 13ᵗʰ century, a unit of mass for cheese, = 6 stones.
 Taking the stone as 9.33 kilograms, about 56 kilograms.

 Supplement to Jamieson's Scottish Dictionary.

 Paisley: Alexander Gardner, 1887.

 Charter by King Alexander (the Second), granting and confirming to the church of St. Mary of Cambuskenneth and the canons serving God there, twenty "cowgall" of cheese, to be received each year from the farm of the King's land of Tulymurthac, by the hands of the sheriff of Stirling for the time, instead of twenty “cuddrinis” of cheese, which they used to receive from the bailiery of Stirling by the gift of King David, confirmed to the canons by the granter's ancestors: To be held by them in free and perpetual alms, as freely, peaceably, fully and honourably as any alms in the whole land was possessed by any religious persons.
 Dated at Stirling, 15th January, in the nineteenth year of the King's reign. .

 Registrum Monasterrii S. Marie de Cambuskenneth.
 A.D.
 1147-1535.

 Presented to Members of the Grampian Club by the Marquess of Bute.

 English abstract from page 400.
 The Latin original is on page 316.

 Allen D.C.
 Simpson.

 Scots “Trone” weight: Preliminary observations on the origins of Scotland's early market weights.